 Open 10.30-19.30, Wed-Thurs until 21.

-- From 16 June to 3 September.
-“The Prints” by Anni Albers, in collaboration with Musée des beaux-arts, Le Locle; Alan Cristea Gallery, London; The Josef and Anni Albers Foundation, Connecticut.
+- Until 3 September.
+“The Prints” by Anni Albers, in collaboration with Musée des Beaux-Arts, Le Locle; Alan Cristea Gallery, London; The Josef and Anni Albers Foundation, Connecticut.

 Wow Spazio Fumetto